hoangthangta/ThangKAN/README.md

-This repo uses Kolmogorov-Arnold Networks (KANs) for text classification over GLUE tasks (WNLI, RTE, COLA, MRPC, etc).
+This repo uses Kolmogorov-Arnold Networks (KANs) for text classification over GLUE tasks (WNLI, RTE, CoLA, MRPC, etc).
 Our paper will be published in arXiv soon.

 # Requirements
 * Python >= 3.9